Has The COVID-19 Pandemic Negatively Impacted Your Oral Health?

 Many Australians are now fortunate to have had their COVID vaccine, which means the community is coming one step closer to normal following the pandemic that has turned most people’s world upside down over the past eighteen months.

-With proper access to dentists having been restricted on and off depending on area, now is an ideal time to check in on your health and catch up on any outstanding medical check-ups.
+With proper access to dentists having been restricted on and off depending on the area, now is an ideal time to check in on your health and catch up on any outstanding medical check-ups.
 At our Neutral Bay Dental Surgery, we have already noticed that the pandemic has unfortunately had ramifications on some people’s oral health.

-Forced closures of dental clinics and lengthy lockdowns resulted in less people visiting their dentist Neutral Bay, which encouraged oral health issues to arise.
+Forced closures of dental clinics and lengthy lockdowns resulted in fewer people visiting their dentist Neutral Bay, which encouraged oral health issues to arise.
 There are several impacts that the COVID-19 pandemic has had on the community’s oral health, as listed below.